wolpert/svarm/docs/Design.md

 #### How it's used

-The control plane writes to etcd what each node should own, and what nodes make up a tenant resource.
+The control plane writes to etcd what data ranges for tenant resources each node should own.
 The nodes and proxies only read from the etcd data set.
-The will need to watch for changes as well.
+Those nodes and proxies that read from etcd will set up watches to look for data changes.

 Nodes themselves communicate status events directly with the control plane.
 Proxies are fairly divorced from the control plane, and like the nodes, only have read-access to the etcd contents.
-From a security perspective, this makes sense as well, as it limits access patterns so close to the edge.
+From a security perspective, this limits access patterns to the configuration layer from the edge.

 When a new tenant resource needs to be made, the control plane will assign nodes to the tenant resource via the etcd structure.
 Nodes will have watch ranges on